StrangerZhang/pyECO/README.md

 | ECO_deep          | 67.0(vs 70.0) |
 | ECO_hc            | 62.4(vs 65.0) |

-code still exist bugs, it will take some time to fix it, be patiance
 ## Note
 we use ResNet50 feature instead of the original imagenet-vgg-m-2048